John B. Good

 FREE Downloadable Resume Template

-Keep in mind that your resume is a highway billboard that will be reviewed in less than 8 seconds for specific "screen in" information about you.
+Keep in mind that your resume and LinkedIn profile page is a highway billboard that will be reviewed in less than 4 seconds for specific "screen in" information about you.
 The key is deciding what information is important, and what information is useless camouflage.
-After taking 10,000 job orders from industry hiring managers, we know what info gets you to the interview, and where it should go on your resume.
+After taking 10,000 job orders from medical device industry hiring managers, we know what info gets you to the interview, and where it should go on your resume.

-Other than your Name and address, it is all about the reader discovering
+In Medical Device Sales, other than your Name and address, it is all about the recruiter or hiring manager discovering

 • What you sell (Products)